spectrocloud/librarium/docs/docs-content/troubleshooting/cluster-deployment.md

        ```

        :::info

-       You can obtain the URL for the Kubernetes API using this command: kubectl cluster-info
+       You can obtain the URL for the Kubernetes API using this command: `kubectl cluster-info`.

        :::

 6. Check stdout for errors.
 You can also open a support ticket.
 Visit our [support page](http://support.spectrocloud.io/).